-Practising extensively in the area of complex commercial transactions, Rick focuses on larger-scale projects and financings primarily in the energy sector, including pipeline projects (including the largest project financing in Canadian history), oil sands projects, LNG projects and P3 infrastructure projects.
+Practising extensively in the area of complex commercial transactions, Rick focuses on larger-scale projects and financings primarily in the energy sector, including pipeline projects (including the largest project financing in Canadian history), oil sands projects, LNG projects and renewable energy projects.
 Rick’s clients include major banks and project sponsors, and he has developed strong relationships with the key project lending specialists within the major Canadian banks.
 He also has significant experience in high-yield financing transactions (both cross-border and domestic), term loan B financings as well as joint venture transactions generally.
-Rick has been recognized in The Best Lawyers in Canada consistently from 2006 through 2020, in the areas of banking and project finance law.
+Rick has been recognized in The Best Lawyers in Canada consistently from 2006 through 2022, in the areas of banking and project finance law.
 In addition, Rick has been recognized numerous times by Best Lawyers as the Calgary Banking Law Lawyer of the Year or the Calgary Project Finance Law Lawyer of the Year.

 Veresen Midstream LP closed a restatement of its credit facilities in the aggregate amount of $2.775 billion on April 20, 2018, restating a 2015 New York law governed credit agreement into an Alberta law governed loan arrangement providing for a $2.5-billion term loan commitment, a $200-million revolving commitment and a $25-million operating commitment.